-The probability of developing colorectal cancer increases with age.
-The bottom eight rows of the table show the probability of developing colorectal cancer by the end of the age range for a colorectal cancer-free individual at the beginning of the age range.
-For instance, a colorectal cancer-free female at age 40 has a 1 in 542 chance of developing colorectal cancer by the time she is 50.
+Males have a higher chance of developing colorectal cancer than females.
+On a population basis the probability of developing colorectal cancer by the end of the age range for a colorectal cancer-free individual at the beginning of the age range are shown in the bottom eight rows of Table 6-1.
+For instance, a colorectal cancer-free female representative of the general population at age 40 has a 1 in 519 chance of developing colorectal cancer by the time she is 50.